Directed by Marina Gioti & Georges Salameh

 Duration 97’ | English, Arabic with English subtitles

-Marian Gioti films and installations have been screened and exhibited worldwide at both international film festivals and museums/ biennials.
+Marian Gioti is a filmmaker/visual artist based in Athens, Greece.
+Her films and installations have been screened and exhibited worldwide at both international film festivals, museums and biennials.
 In 2017 she was a participating artist at documenta 14, where she presented her debut feature film, The Invisible Hands.

-Georges Salameh has directed shorts, documentaries, experimental/essay movies and video installations since 1999.
+Georges Salameh was born in Beirut and is based in Athens Greece.
+Since 1999 he has directed shorts, documentaries, experimental/essay movies and video installations.
 His work has been exhibited in museums, galleries and film festivals in Athens, London, Paris, Beijing.

 Producers: Marina Gioti, Georges Salameh